 Their reaction will tell you a lot about how likely they are to stick around.
 You can even win back an employee who is on the fence by reassuring them that you are personally invested in their success.

-If you’ve asked any of the questions on this list, don’t beat yourself up!
+If you’ve asked any of the one-on-one meeting questions on this list, don’t beat yourself up!
 Just use this as an opportunity to look at your old one-on-one habits with fresh eyes.
 Update your meetings with new questions, and allow them to continually evolve to reflect your individual relationships with team members.